Will all of the customer service be automated by AI and software? Well, no.

 When to Use

 Do your customer service staff do repetitive work, mostly following a script?
-That’s prime candidate for AI and automation software.
+That’s a prime candidate for AI and automation software.

 Also, when customers want to get served instantly, and personal advice and recommendation does not add value.